madhava-sridhar/home-idea/README.md

 # Open Items
 Plan the electrical and plumbing ahead of time.
-Concealed beams vs Exposed beams
-Can we break monotone of bricks in some interior with small and subtle blend other natural materials. changes .
+Concealed beams vs Exposed beams vs Composite Columns and Composite Beams Can we break monotone of bricks in some interior with small and subtle blend other natural materials. changes . - Not mandatory.
 Can we have no pointing of bricks done , as it needs to subtle not chest thumpingly say I'm brick wall.
-Compressed blocks wth varnish on inside and silicone coating on outside. segregating sewage into grey and black. rain water harvest to borewell /sump . utilizing the existing slope of plot.
+Compressed blocks wth varnish on inside and silicone coating on outside(). segregating sewage into grey and black. rain water harvest to borewell /sump . utilizing the existing slope of plot.